uvarc/rc-learning/content/notes/hpc-from-terminal/section1.md

 ## UNIX

 UNIX is a text-oriented operating system (OS) originally developed at Bell Labs during the 1960s.
-Two versions of this OS are dominant today, _Linux_ and _Mac OS_.
+Two versions of this OS are dominant today, _Linux_ and _macOS_.

 Strictly speaking, "Linux" refers just to the _kernel_, which is the part of an operating system that manages the hardware interfaces.
 On top of the kernel sits a number of utilities that enable users and applications to interact with the kernel.

 Linux is the operating system most widely used at HPC facilities, internet servers, and the majority of financial trading system worldwide.
 A version of Linux powers Android systems.

-Mac OS is based on a slightly different version of Unix.
+macOS is based on a slightly different version of Unix.

 ## Shell

 In all version of Unix, the __shell__ is a program that interprets commands and acts as an interface between the user and the kernel.

 Multiple shells are available.
 In Linux systems, the default is the `bash` shell.
-MacOS formerly defaulted to bash as well, but has recently switch to `zsh`.
+MacOS formerly defaulted to bash as well, but has recently switched to `zsh`.

 The shell displays a __prompt__, which indicates that it is ready to accept commands.
 In this tutorial, we will utilize the dollar sign `$` as the prompt; yours may be different, and later in this tutorial we will learn how to customize it to your preferences.